-Again this is because marble is porous, so it can get scratched, chipped and etched.
+Again, this is because marble is porous, so it can get scratched, chipped, and etched

 Don’t give up on Marble just yet

-Choose a Darker Marble
+– Choose a Darker Marble

-Seal Your Marble
+– Seal Your Marble

-Choose Polished Finish
+– Choose Polished Finish

 For marbles, there are two finishes: polished and honed.
-Honed is a matte finish, suitable for marble floors.
+Honed is a matte finish suitable for marble floors.
 The process of polishing will cover some pores of marble slabs, making it more resistant to stains.

-Accept the Imperfection
+– Accept the Imperfection

-Nigella Lawson once said ‘ Feeling comfortable in the kitchen is essential for everyone, male or female’.
-At the end of the day, it is your kitchen, you have to live with, choose what you feel the best.
-And other 10 to 15 years, you probably need to remolding anyway.
+Nigella Lawson once said, “Feeling comfortable in the kitchen is essential for everyone, male or female.”
+At the end of the day, it is your kitchen, and you have to live with it.
+Choose what you feel is best.
+And in another 10 to 15 years, you will probably need to remodel anyway.